 - Whole Wheat Pita Chips

 Light and Fluffy Whole Wheat Pancakes

-- 2 eggs
+- 2 Large Eggs

-- 1/4 cup packed light brown sugar
+- 1/4 cup (50 g) Light Brown Sugar, packed

-- 2 cups (475 mL) buttermilk (see note)
+- 2 cups (475 mL) Buttermilk (see note)

 - Beat eggs and brown sugar in a mixing bowl with a wire whisk.
 Beat in canola oil and buttermilk until evenly combined.
 Add dry ingredients all at once and stir with a wooden spoon until smooth.